Lewis Hamilton accuses Max Verstappen of 'being over the limit' after thrilling Saudi Arabian GP – KION546

 Verstappen was handed a 10-second time penalty by stewards after the race after having already been hit with a five-second penalty during the grand prix for the incident that allowed him to get ahead of Hamilton earlier on lap 37.

-“I’ve raced a lot of drivers through my life in the 28 years,” said Hamilton, whose third straight victory puts him equal on points heading to the season finale in Abu Dhabi next week.
+“I’ve raced a lot of drivers through my life in the 28 years,” Hamilton told Sky Sports.

 “I’ve come across a lot of different characters and there’s a few at the top which are over the limit.
 Rules kind of don’t apply, or they don’t think of the rules.